ResearchComputing/Documentation/docs/programming/dask.md

 ## Dask Arrays

-Dask Arrays are basically parallelized version of NumPy arrays for processing *larger-than-memory* data sets.
+Dask Arrays are basically a parallelized version of NumPy arrays for processing *larger-than-memory* data sets.
 Each of these NumPy arrays within the `dask.array` is called a chunk.
 Choosing how these chunks are arranged within the `dask.array` and their size can significantly affect the performance of our code.

 ![](./dask_images/dask-array.png)